valerie-tar-gz/steamos-bootc/README.md

 # SteamOS Holo Bootc

-An extension on top of Tulip's experiments on Arch Linux and SteamDeckHomebrew's holo-docker image to create a proof of concept Bootc-based SteamOS image.
+An extension on top of Tulip's experiments on arch-bootc (To get Arch Linux working in a Bootc environment) and SteamDeckHomebrew's holo-docker image to create a proof of concept Bootc-based SteamOS image.

 ![SteamOS bootc being ran in a virtual machine](image.png)